ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Manual syncing of Query Optimizer metastore not available for Lite plan
+{: #known_issue49716}

+For Lite instances of {{site.data.keyword.lakehouse_short}}, manual syncing of **Query Optimizer** with the metastore using the procedure described in [Manually syncing Query Optimizer with metastore](/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta) is not supported in version 2.3.

 ## Error connecting to watsonx.data from `Chat with Document` screen
 {: #known_issue52345}